Defining Sexual Assault

-Breaks down your options as a survivor of sexual assault, including medical intervention, forensic exams, filing a police report, prosecuting a perpetrator, seeking counseling and other services.
-Also examines the best methods of supporting a friend who has experienced sexual assault and how you can help.
+This section presents response options for sexual assault survivors including medical intervention, forensic exams, filing a police report, prosecuting a perpetrator, seeking counseling and other services, victim's rights and reporting under Title IX, and victim’s rights as a minor.
+Also examines the best methods of supporting a friend or relative who has experienced sexual assault and how to help them after an assault.

-This section examines two important methods for prevention of sexual assault and explains that sexual assault can never be 100% preventable.
-Experts explain methods of risk reduction such as going out in numbers, staying together, and keeping tabs on friends.
-Program guides students through a step-by-step explanation of bystander intervention techniques, in which people work together to intervene before, during or after an assault occurs.
+This section examines important methods for reducing the risk of sexual assault and explains that sexual assault can never be 100% preventable.
+Experts explain methods of risk reduction including going out in numbers, staying together, and keeping tabs on friends.
+Program guides students through a step-by-step explanation of safe bystander intervention techniques to demonstrate how bystanders can work together to safely intervene before, during, or after an assault occurs.

 three 13-minute videos, plus 36-page teacher’s resource book, student handouts and pre/post tests in digital format

 Recommended.
 Sexual assault happens all too frequently, many times to those who are young, unsuspecting, unprepared and or under the influence.
 This video serves to educate in a three part presentation.
 What is Sexual Assault?
 What is Consent?, After an Assault and Risk Reduction and Bystander Intervention.